uvest/pyelink_connector/README.md

 * pygame-ce==2.5.3
 * pyglet==2.0.15
+* psychopy==2024.2.4

+... and should support new versions.
 Other versions might work as well.

 It further requires software by [SR-Research](https://www.sr-research.com).